alvinye9/Purdue-AI-Racing-Simulator/docs/RacingSim/Sensors/index.md

 - 2 Novatel PwrPak7D-E1

 ## Lidar
-The AV-24 has four Luminar lidars.
+The AV-24 has three Luminar lidars.

 ## Camera
 The AV-24 has six Allied Vision cameras.